chingu-voyages/V61-tier2-team-23/README.md

 **Dark Mode:** Users can choose to view the application in dark mode, which changes the background to black with white and gray text.

-**Error Handling:** The Gameboard contains error handling for users if the input contains not enough letters, or the guessed word is not in the words list.
-When signing up or logging in, users are also given invalid email/password messages if the account does not match an account in the database.
+**Error Handling:** The game board includes error handling for invalid input, such as guesses with too few letters or words that are not in the word list.
+During sign-up and login, users also receive clear error messages for invalid email addresses, incorrect passwords, or accounts that do not exist.

-**Responsiveness:** The application can be accessed on mobile, tablet, and desktop.
+**Responsiveness:** The application is fully responsive and can be used on mobile, tablet, and desktop devices.

 ## Tech Stack